It’s encouraging that the Mongol story is getting such enduring and useful coverage!

 MOSCOW — “There’s a good kitty, a pretty kitty,” Prime Minister Vladimir Putin was shown by state media telling snow leopard last weekend, who stared back at him, covered in fresh blood.

-The rare species is the latest to go under “personal control” of the Russian leader, who is overseeing research programs on a handful of mammals, including the tiger, beluga whale and polar bear.
+The rare species is the latest to fall under “personal control” of the Russian leader, who is overseeing research programs on a handful of mammals, including the tiger, beluga whale and polar bear.

 As part of that work he has taken part in several tagging missions with scientists from the Moscow-based Severtsov Institute.